butterfly-ops/docs/design.md

 ### Widgets

 Widgets are the minor segments of Designs.
-For the Ecommerce Website Example, Let's think about Homepae,
+For the Ecommerce Website Example, Let's think about Homepage,

 - You have a Homepage Design,
 - There are Header and Footer in the page,